Elementary School Summer Programs

 Summer Fun Starts Here!

-Camps and courses for early childhood and elementary school students offer everything from day camp to science lab learning to instruction in soccer.
+Summer camps and academic programs for elementary school students offer everything from day camp to science lab learning to instruction in soccer.
 Find your next summer adventure at Sun Valley Community School’s Summer Program.

 The Sun Valley Community School Summer Program’s elementary school offerings provide fun and learning in a nurturing and educationally rich environment.

 All of our elementary camps are staffed by veteran elementary school instructors and boast a low student-teacher ratio, providing the individual attention that is a hallmark of the school's educational philosophy.
 In addition, our facilities, which include our Trail Creek academic campus, the Dumke Family Sagewillow Campus, and the unparalleled setting in Sun Valley, are unmatched for experiential learning; this is the perfect place to go to camp.